idaholab/moose/modules/contact/doc/content/modules/contact/tutorials/introduction/step02.md

 The key difference with mortar based contact is the use of Lagrange multipliers for the enforcement of the contact constraints.
-These Lagrange multiplieres are addition solution variables (added by the Contact action) that live on lower dimensional subdomains along the contact interfaces.
+These Lagrange multiplieres are additional solution variables (added by the Contact action) that live on lower dimensional subdomains along the contact interfaces.

 The Contact action automatically adds these lower dimensional subdomains, _but_